 Matt Harvey debuted with 11 strikeouts, breaking Tom Seaver’s record of eight punch-outs.
 That alone was impressive in and of itself, but what he would do over the next nine starts would get Mets fans even more excited as we saw the young righthander show his poise, command, and moxie.

 I don’t want to get ahead of myself, obviously the kid still has a long way to go, but he was impressive enough during his rookie campaign to give us a shimmer of hope.
 Maybe, just maybe, these young Mets like himself, Ike Davis, Josh Edgin, Jon Niese and Ruben Tejada, do have the makings of a promising nucleus for a future run of championship caliber Mets baseball.

 In ten starts over 59 innings, Harvey pitched to a 2.73 ERA with a record of 6-2.
 He gave up just 42 hits while striking out 70 batters and averaging 10.6 strikeouts per nine innings.
 Harvey’s one hiccup was his control which occasionally got away from him, walking 26, while also hitting three batters.
 What a season.
-I’m sure the baseball odds are that we’ve only seen the tip of the iceberg.

 With Dickey now gone, where will Harvey slot into the rotation?
 Johan Santana will probably get the nod on opening day.
 Jon Niese is the next most likely and deserving candidate, but will the Mets go lefty-lefty at the top of their rotation?
 Right now Matt Harvey might have the best pure stuff on the Mets pitching staff.
 He should probably be slotted in at the number three or four spot, but there is a chance he could open as the Mets number two starter.